 The Tax Cuts and Jobs Act (TCJA), passed in December 2017, approximately doubles the previous estate tax exemption amount to $11.18 million per individual and keeps the 40 percent maximum marginal rate for 2018.
 The new exemption amount is temporary and applies to decedents dying or gifts made after December 31, 2017, and before January 1, 2026.
 After December 31, 2025, the exemption amount returns to $5 million but will be adjusted for inflation.
 The TCJA maintains previous law by allowing the basis in the property acquired from a decedent to be stepped-up to the value of the asset at the date of death, just as it was under previous estate tax law.
 This "step-up in basis" rule essentially eliminates any capital gains tax liability for the appreciation of the property that occurred prior to the property owner’s death.
 The maintenance of the rule is significant for at least two reasons.
 First, the step-up in basis rule can reduce the amount of capital gains tax an heir will owe.
 The amount of tax owed by heirs if and when they sell the asset would be calculated based on when they inherited it rather than when it was originally acquired.
 Second, research suggests much of the appreciation in the value of assets in the estate has never been taxed—either as income or capital gains—and thus will escape taxation completely.

 As shown in the table, the exemption amount has grown considerably, while the maximum tax rate has fallen.
-For example, since 2000, the exemption amount for each decedent has grown significantly, from $675,000 to almost $11.58 million in 2020, leading to a substantial reduction in the estimated number of farm estates required to file a return.
-Because the exemptions are for each individual, the estate of a married couple would have an estate tax exemption of $23.16 million in 2020.
+For example, since 2000, the exemption amount for each decedent has grown, from $675,000 to almost $11.7 million in 2021, leading to a reduction in the estimated number of farm estates required to file a return.
+Because the exemptions are for each individual, the estate of a married couple would have an estate tax exemption of $23.4 million in 2021.